Jumptime unraveling of Markovian open quantum systems: Introduction

 An isolated, unobserved quantum system follows Schr\"odinger dynamics and thus describes a smooth, deterministic evolution in state space, much in the spirit of classical field theories.
 In order to retrieve information about the system, however, we must measure it.
 We can do so at chosen, isolated times, forcing the quantum state into instantaneous, abrupt changes to comply with specific measurement outcomes.
 These probabilistic changes, formalized in Born's rule, lie at the core of quantum mechanics, recasting it as a statistically predictive theory.

 If a quantum system is {\it continuously} monitored, the measurement apparatus delivers an ongoing measurement record, now informing us about the stochastic evolution of the system, its {\it quantum trajectory}.
-This record/trajectory can either be of diffusive nature, such as in continuous homodyne measurements of light modes, or describe intervals of continuous, deterministic evolution, interrupted by sudden changes at random times, {\it quantum jumps}, such as in continuous photon counting measurements.
-Depending on the nature of the measurement process, part or even all of the probabilistic nature of quantum mechanics is then subsumed in the stochastically occurring jump times.
-Quantum jumps and the associated individual quantum trajectories have been successfully traced in various experimental platforms, ranging from atoms and ions \cite{Nagourney1986shelved, Sauter1986observation, Bergquist1986obesrvation}, to electron cyclotrons \cite{Peil1999observing}, cavity photons \cite{Gleyzes2007quantum}, and superconducting circuits \cite{Vijay2011observation, Minev2019catch}.
+This record/trajectory describes intervals of continuous, deterministic evolution, interrupted by sudden changes at random times, {\it quantum jumps}, such as, e.g., in continuous photon counting measurements.
+Depending on the specifics of the measurement process, part or even all of the probabilistic nature of the continuous measurement is then absorbed in the stochastically occurring jump times.